Fijian chicken curry

-- Add garlic, mustard seeds, turmeric, chilli, garam masala and ginger and continue to cook for 1-2 more minutes until fragrant and mustard seeds are starting to pop.
+- Add garlic, mustard seeds, cumin, turmeric, chilli, garam masala and ginger and continue to cook for 1-2 more minutes until fragrant and mustard seeds are starting to pop.

 - Add a splash of water during cooking if needed to prevent them sticking to bottom of pan and burning.

 - Add curry leaves, eggplant, plantain/banana or potatoes, canned tomatoes, coconut milk, water and a good pinch of salt.

 - Cover and simmer for 15 minutes until eggplant and plantain/potato is soft and cooked through.

 - Add chicken and tomatoes in the last 5-10 minutes of cooking and continue simmering until chicken is cooked through.

 - Season to taste with salt and pepper.

 - To serve, garnish curry with coriander and serve with rice and cucumber as a shared meal.

 - Squeeze over lime juice just before eating.